-Whether you are a senior leader, startup founder or an executive in a large organisation, it’s often hard to communicate convoluted strategies, complex business models and financial underpinnings of the business to everyone in a way they understand and remember.
-It’s even harder to get everyone to be interested and genuinely care about moving the business forward.
+Whether you are a senior leader, startup founder or an executive in a large organization, it’s often hard to communicate convoluted strategies, complex business models and financial underpinnings of the business to everyone in a way they understand and remember.
+It’s even harder to get everyone to care about moving the business forward.

-When it comes to delivering such messages, think as if you are delivering the message first and foremost to the most junior person in company e.g. a fresh graduate intern.
+When it comes to communicating complicated messages, think as if you are delivering the message to the most junior person in the room.

-It’s because if the junior person gets it, others will get it too and everyone appreciates simple and straight forward messaging.
+It’s because if the junior person gets it, others will get it too, and who doesn’t appreciate a simple message?

 How much expense is required to produce a dollar?

-The answers to this wonderfully simple question builds empathy towards the business, and your employees may not see it as a blank cheque or something to take from.
-You can also use the same analogy to remind team leads and managers to keep expenses and hires under control, and make sure they can demonstrate every new hire they request must be able to make a difference to the bottom line in real dollar value.
+You can also use the same analogy to remind team leads and managers to keep expenses and hires under control.
+They must demonstrate how every new hire will be able to make a difference to the bottom line in real dollar value.

-An organisation is nothing more than the collective intelligence of it’s people to create value.
+An organization is nothing more than the collective intelligence of its people to create value.

 That value is created by people, who are your biggest expense as well as your biggest asset.

-The first step to get the best out of people is to make them care about your business.
+The first step to getting the best out of people is to make them care about your business.

-A small passionate team that genuinely cares about the business will provide many fold returns compared to teams that are just doing their best jobs.
+A small passionate team that cares about your business will provide many-fold returns compared to teams that are merely putting their skills to good use.